Alfcx/linux-mint-nemo-actions/README.md

 * pdf-rotate-en.sh

 #### 2.1.2 Description ####
-Lets you rotate the pages of a pdf file (90° cw, 90° ccw, 180°).
+Lets you rotate all the the pages of a pdf file in one click (90° cw, 90° ccw, 180°).
 Ideal for scanned multipage documents.<br>
 ![PDF Rotate](screenshots/pdf-rotate.png)

 #### 2.1.3 Prerequisites ####